Is Overbooking Flights Legal in Europe?

 • Reimbursement details (if applicable)

-With this written statement from the airline, you can make sure you are aware of your rights and seek help from a professional if needed.
+With this written statement from the airline, you can claim your rights and seek help from a professional if needed.

 Your Rights as a Passenger When You Are Denied Boarding